-While many other teachers fell in the trap of shiny reading and writing apps, I was determined to make sure that my lessons stayed consistent with what I knew were the essential lessons my students needed.
+While many other teachers fell into the trap of shiny reading and writing apps, I was determined to make sure that my lessons stayed consistent with what I knew were the essential lessons my students needed.
 We continued to integrate writing into project based learning, but my writer’s workshop and other mini-lessons went totally digital.
 Here are my tips after spending a few years implementing writing on 1:1 devices.

 Prepare Teacher Models

 One of the key parts of my writing instruction before going 1:1 were my teacher models.
-I walked my students through each step of the writing process, thinking out loud, and hand writing everything down.
+I walked my students through each step of the writing process, thinking out loud, and handwriting everything down.
 I knew that this needed to stay consistent when using 1:1 devices, so I put all of my examples in Google Slides where my students could always access them.